 You see, bartending earnings depend on a number of factors making it a little difficult to predict how much bartenders actually make.

-For starters, bartenders get paid in two seperate ways: Wages & Tips.
+For starters, bartenders get paid in two separate ways: Wages & Tips.

 Wages are easy to figure out.
 (For your convenience, we’ve gathered bartending wages data on every state and some cities in the sections below)